 Reservations are a must for ski school programs.

 Rent equipment from ski shops.
-Most shops let you rent equipment the evening before and you can return it early in the morning after your trip.
+Most shops let you rent equipment the evening before, and you can return it early in the morning after your trip.

-Don’t forget the helmets, they are required for kids at resorts.
+Don’t forget the helmets.
+They are required for kids at resorts.

 Mt.
-Rose does not offer daycare services or all-day ski lessons for kids.
+Rose does not offer daycare services.

 3 Comments